PHSKC-APDE/apde.graphs/wiki/bar_plot_chi.md

 # Horizontal Bar Plot with Groups and Confidence Intervals

-This guide demonstrates building a [CHI](https://kingcounty.gov/chi) style demographics plot with `ggplot2`.
-Each code section shows how specific elements contribute to the final visualization.
-This style is particularly useful for comparing demographic categories and their subgroups, with confidence intervals and significance markers.
+This is a step-by-step guide to building a [CHI](https://kingcounty.gov/chi) style demographics plot with `ggplot2`.
+While you would typically write all components in a single code block using + to connect elements, we hope splitting the code will illustrate how each snippet contributes to the final visualization.

 ## Load libraries